 Vincent van Gogh, and his paintings

 Van Gogh was born in Groot-Zundert, Netherlands in 1853.
 He was forced to leave school at the age of 15 to get a job to help his financially struggling family.
 In his early 20's, following in the footsteps of his austere father who was a country minister, he turned to preaching in Amsterdam and Belgium.
 He ministered to the sick in a poverty-stricken coal mine south of Belgium; however, like so many other things in his life that turned out poorly, he found himself in need of a new profession in his late 20's.
 Not unlike his failed attempts at various occupations, his relationships with women were also completely disastrous.
 He turned to art in 1880 and moved to Brussels to become a painter.
 With no formal training and no money, his brother (Theo) agreed to help support him financially.
 Van Gogh stayed connected to his brother mainly through written letters over the next and final period of his life.
 These were his most turbulent years where it seemed he had set out on a path of self destruction but they were also the years when he created his greatest works of art.
-Theo sold one painting for him for 400 francs, The Red Vineyards, just a few months before his untimely death.
+Theo sold only one painting for him for 400 francs, The Red Vineyards, just a few months before his untimely death.

 Painting became an obsession to Van Gogh in his early years as a painter.
 He worked incessantly having little time for anything else.
 He was also studying on his own and through letters written to his brother, Theo, he made reference to the fact that he was putting himself through physical and mental anguish each day as a painter.
 Van Gogh moved to Paris where his brother lived and then from there moved to the south of France in the village of Arles.
 It was here that he moved into the famous little yellow house where he used all of his money for paints while surviving on only bread, coffee and absinthe.
 It is said that at this point in his life is when he began sipping turpentine, eating paint and began acting in a very disturbing and peculiar manner.